Eric Becker: Biography

 Becker worked as an intern at Levy Restaurants while a student at the University of Chicago.
 He started as a secret shopper, with the position evolving into business plan writing and doing financial analyses.
 Just prior to graduation, Becker co-founded LifeCard, a company that digitized medical records.
 That technology was developed with the assistance of Blue Cross Blue Shield of Maryland.
 He later co-founded Sterling Partners, an investment management platform.

 Sterling Partners was co-founded by Becker in 1983.
 He retired as a general partners in the firm in 2015 to pursue two ventures.
 The first is Launch Chapel Hill, a venture lab at the University of North Carolina at Chapel Hill.
 The other is the Karma for Cara Foundation which was founded in honor of his daughter and provides micro-grants for local community service projects.
 Becker also founded a series of companies in 2015, including the private investment firm Caretta Group and the real estate investment firm Vennpoint.

 In 2017, Becker co-founded Cresset, a multi-family office and private investment firm.
-The firm manages $65 billion in assets as of 2025.
+The firm manages $235 billion in assets as of 2025.

 Outside of Cresset, Becker has served on the board of numerous non-profit organizations, including Positive Coaching Alliance.
+In 2025, he authored The Long Game: A Playbook of the World's Most Enduring Companies which was a USA Today bestseller.